 Advanced economies primarily channel (or on-lend) their SDRs through two IMF trust funds: the Poverty Reduction and Growth Trust (PRGT) and the Resilience and Sustainability Trust (RST).

-The PRGT currently provides zero interest rate loans to low-income countries.
+The PRGT currently provides zero interest rate loans to the poorest low-income countries.
 The RST was established specifically to facilitate the channelling of SDRs.
 It provides affordable loans to help low-income and vulnerable middle-income countries address long-term structural challenges, including climate change and pandemic preparedness.
-Combined, these trust funds can absorb and channel about US$60 billion of the US$100 billion pledge.
+However, the PRGT and RST, in their current set-up, will not absorb the entire $100+ billion, so additional mechanisms are needed.

 The below visualisation shows the status and key features of country requests for financing from the RST.
-To date, 15 countries have formally requested support.
-Only four countries have received disbursements.
+To date, `` countries have formally requested support.

 Other options for channelling SDRs

-The African Development Bank (AfDB), with the Inter-American Development Bank, has put forward a proposal to use SDRs as part of a hybrid capital instrument that could be leveraged on commercial markets to raise three to four times the value of the loaned SDRs.
+The African Development Bank (AfDB) and the Inter-American Development Bank (IDB), have put forward a proposal to use SDRs as part of a hybrid capital instrument that could be leveraged on commercial markets to raise three to four times the value of the loaned SDRs.
 For instance, every US$100 million of SDRs could be leveraged into as much as US$400 million of low-cost loans to African countries.
 If successful, this plan would magnify the impact of SDRs and provide a template that other MDBs could replicate.

-The AfDB is seeking an initial total contribution of SDR 2.5 billion.
+After over a year of deliberations and technical fine-tuning, the IMF Executive Board approved the use of SDRs as MDB hybrid capital in May 2024.
+The AfDB and IDB are now working to secure pledges from a few advanced economies, with the AfDB seeking an initial total contribution of SDR 2.5 billion.
 While a few advanced economies have expressed interest, none have officially pledged, largely due to legal constraints.

 Notably, the President of the European Central Bank (ECB), Christine Lagarde, has repeatedly underscored that SDR channelling via MDBs is not possible for eurozone countries.
-She contends that doing so would risk the SDR’s reserve asset status and potentially be incompatible with the EU’s rule that central banks cannot finance government spending.
+The ECB contends that doing so would risk the SDR’s reserve asset status and potentially be incompatible with the EU’s rule that central banks cannot finance government spending.
+Eurozone countries can still support the AfDB-IDB proposal via a Liquidity Support Agreement (LSA), a guarantee that will backstop the SDR on-lending.
+France has already confirmed that it will issue an LSA.

 What ONE is calling for: